If you are looking for some of the best paying online jobs the market has to offer, this article covers the good ones.

 If you are willing to work on this long-term and see great returns through that hard work, I would suggest starting a blog.

 The earning potential is practically limitless.
-Tons of examples are available but the ones that comes to mind would be Ryan from ryrob.com, Adam Enfroy, thesavvycouple, Carly from mommyonpurpose and more.
-All of these people make over $20000 every month.
+Tons of examples are available but the ones that come to mind would be Ryan from ryrob.com, Adam Enfroy, Carly from mommyonpurpose, and tons more.
+All of these people make over $20,000 every month with their blog.

 If you want to start a blog, follow this guide.